bens4lsu/theskinny-publish/Content/big-trip/bvis.md

 ---
 The British Virgin Islands are by far the most popular cruising grounds in the Caribbean.
 I went in expecting to have a lot of fun, but to be underwhelmed by the "touristy" destination.
 But it turns out that there's a reason for its popularity.
 There's something that's a lot of fun on every island, and they're all just a 2 or 3 hour sail away.

 The highlight of the trip, of course, was welcoming our first on board visitors.
-Many good times were had, and the best place to get a feel for those is in the <a href="/gal/189%20-%20BVI%20Mega%20Gallery/">photo gallery</a>.
+Many good times were had.

 We ticked all of the must stop places: